Saudi Arabia and South Africa sign 11 agreements, MoUs to boost investment

 -

 Saudi Arabia’s FM says efforts to extend Yemen truce ‘still in place’Efforts to extend the truce in Yemen are “still in place,” Saudi Arabia’s Foreign Minister Prince Faisal bin Farhan told Al Arabiya in an interview ...
-Gulf
+Saudi Arabia